-Video Caption Corporation is a full-service closed captioning company.
-We offer high-quality English, French and Spanish closed captioning services for all types of programming.
-Our captioning is done in-house from start to finish – from transcription to encoding – allowing us to offer our clients fast turnarounds, strict quality control and extremely competitive rates.
+We provide English, Spanish and French closed captioning services for all types of programming.
+No project is too large or too small.
+Our captioning is done in-house from start to finish—from transcription to encoding—allowing us to offer our clients fast turnarounds, strict quality control and extremely competitive rates.

-Our closed captioning services have been evaluated by the Described and Captioned Media Program (DCMP), and Video Caption Corporation has been approved as a vendor for the DCMP's Office of Special Education Programs, U.S. Department of Education.
-The DCMP is the only organization which evaluates the quality of captions produced in the United States, and fewer than 10% of the companies offering closed captioning services have met their strict standards.
+Our closed captioning services have been evaluated by the Described and Captioned Media Program (DCMP), and Video Caption Corporation has been approved as a vendor for the DCMP’s Office of Special Education Programs, U.S. Department of Education.
+The DCMP is the only organization which evaluates the quality of captions produced in the United States, and fewer than 10% of closed captioning companies have met their strict standards.

-The secret to our quality is the skill and dedication of our US-based professional caption editors, combined with the expertise of our technicians and our state of the art technology.
+The secret to our success is the skill and dedication of our US-based professional caption editors, combined with the expertise of our technicians and our state of the art technology.